yeoldegrove/osism.github.io/docs/guides/configuration-guide/commons/network.md

 network_vlans     | `{}`        | https://netplan.readthedocs.io/en/stable/netplan-yaml/#properties-for-device-type-vlans
 network_vrfs      | `{}`        | https://netplan.readthedocs.io/en/stable/netplan-yaml/#properties-for-device-type-vrfs

-Changes to the configuration are currently not applied utomatically.
-This is done on purpose to enable a manual check in advance.
+By default changes to the network configuration are not applied automatically.
+This is done on purpose to allow a manual check in advance.
 Changes to the network configuration can be applied either by rebooting or by executing `netplan apply`.

 ```